Thursday, July 31, 2025

 album: 'I Gres'

 This is lead by jazz drum breaks.
 The sparseness leaves space for all the changes and visiting instruments to hit hard and it's great!
-Correct me if i'm wrong but I believe even a bit of voice box guitar joins the party at one point.
+Correct me if i'm wrong but I believe even a bit of talk box guitar joins the party at one point.
 I Gres consisted of Giorgio Carnini, Roberto Pregadio, Enzo Restuccia, & Silvano Chimenti (who features in two other tracks in this set).
 They produced three albums in 1974-1975.
 Two of their main composers were Silvano, and another busy library soundtrack composer Romano Rizzati.

 07. Piero Umiliani - To-Day's Sound (1973)